 \label{sec:results}

 The AMs were applied to both ERA-20C and MERRA-2 datasets.
-Most results are presented for the ERA-20C dataset, as it allows testing a 3h-MTW, but would lead to similar conclusions with MERRA-2.
-The impact of an MTW was assessed on two different basis:
+Most of the results are presented for the ERA-20C dataset because it allows for testing a 3-h MTW, although similar conclusions can be found by using MERRA-2.
+The impact of an MTW was assessed on the two bases given below.

 \begin{itemize}

-\item Original parameters: The AMs were initially calibrated for each station based on the conventional 24h approach.
+\item Original parameters: The AMs were initially calibrated for each station based on the conventional 24-h approach.
 Then, the MTW was introduced into the AMs, but the parameters (spatial windows and number of analogues) were not reassessed.
-The analogy was then identical, with the only difference that the MTW had more candidate at disposal.
+The analogy was then identical, except for the fact that the MTW had more candidates at disposal.

 \item Recalibrated: The parameters of the AMs were reassessed after the introduction of the MTW at different time steps.
 Indeed, one can assume that the introduction of the MTW might change the optimum value of some parameters (different spatial windows and number of analogues).
-The calibration (Sect. \ref{sec:calibration}) was then be reprocessed to adapt the AMs to the new information available through the MTW.
+The calibration (Sect. \ref{sec:calibration}) was then reprocessed to adapt the AMs to the new information available through the MTW.
 The main difference was the increase in the optimal number of analogues, which is discussed in Sect. \ref{sec:increase_analognb}.

 \end{itemize}

-The MTW is expected to have an impact on both the selection of analogue dates and the prediction skill.
-Both are analyzed separately hereafter.
+The MTW is expected to affect both the selection of analogue dates and the prediction skill.
+Both are analysed separately hereafter.

 \subsection{Influence of the MTW on the selection of analogue dates}